cncf/tag-security/security-lexicon/cloud-native-security-lexicon.md

 </tr>
 <tr>
         <th >Organizational Use</th>
-        <td> Claims can be used for a variety of checks that may further scope access or define the valid timespan an identity is valid. </td>
+        <td> Claims can be used for a variety of checks that may further scope access or define the valid time span an identity is valid. </td>
 </tr>
 <tr>
         <th >References</th>